 Austria catches him watching and graces him with a small smile, before turning back to the defeated nation in front of them.
 Denmark still has the courage to scowl.

-The blonde Nordic scowls at them.
-Austria looks down at him for just a second and turns away, ordering some nearby soldiers to guard the fallen Denmark.
+Austria looks down at him for just a second more, and then turns away.

 It's then when he sees it.
-That unfamiliar conquering spirit bright in Austria's eyes, so bright.
+That unfamiliar conquering spirit flickering brightly, briefly, in Austria's eyes.

 It was beautiful.

-"She's not here to protect you right now, is she Roddy?"
+"She's not here to protect you right now, is she Rodi?"